 The interface specification for a class should list all of the methods applicable to objects of that class, and for each method, it should specify the parameters, constraints on those parameters, and the nature of the result.
 The class implementation adds the details of object representation and the specific algorithms for each method.
 It is good practice to write the interface specification so it serves as a user manual for the class.

 For our floating-point class, we will define add, subtract, multiply and divide, plus tools for conversion to and from integers.
 Of course, other operations can be added.
-Since users of this class need not know how numbers are represented, we pass object handles as parameters.
+Since users of this class need not know how numbers are represented, we pass object handles (pointers) as parameters.
 Thus, users never need to know how many registers a number might occupy.

 Finally, the interface specificaiton for a class should indicate how to allocate storage for variables in the class.
 The only thing a user of an object needs to know is the size of the object.
 The above interface specification assumes that each floating point number is stored in two words of memory, enough for an exponent and a mantissa of one word each, although the user need not know how the words are used.